 Sealing Criminal Records in Ohio -- Find information from the Ohio Justice & Policy Center and Ohio Poverty Law Center about the process of sealing a criminal record in Ohio.
 Find a list of offenses that are ineligible for sealing of adult criminal convictions.

-Franklin County - answers to common questions -- Visit the Franklin County Clerk of Courts website to find out more information about having a record sealed or expunged.
+Franklin County - General Questions -- Visit the Franklin County Clerk of Courts website to find out more information about having a record sealed or expunged.
 The website discusses Ohio Revised Code statutes 2953.32 for sealing and 2953.36 for eligibility guidelines, and 2953.31 for first offender qualifications.
 Learn more about reentry participants and find templates, forms, and links to additional resources.

 Sealing of Court Records in Franklin County -- Visit the website for the Franklin County Municipal Court to learn more about sealing a court record in the Criminal/Traffic Department in Franklin County, Ohio.
 Record checks are obtained through the Franklin County Sheriff's Department.
 An application for expunction can be filed in limited circumstances such as for certain firearm offenses and offenses committed by victims of human trafficking.